Alberto23B/blog_app/README.md

 ## Advanced Features Implemented

 - **Dynamic Routing**: Implemented for post pages via the `pages/posts/[id].tsx` folder.
 Uses `getStaticPaths` to define possible paths and `getStaticProps` to retrieve data for each post.
 - **Hashtag Search**: Allows filtering of posts based on hashtags present in the title.
 The `generateHashtags` function extracts hashtags from post titles, and the `filterPosts` function filters posts based on the selected hashtag.
+The search is then performed using Next Router's query.
 - **Optimized Rendering**: `getStaticProps` and `getStaticPaths` are used to statically generate pages, improving performance and SEO.

 ## Project Structure